lukasthoms/git-todo-ios-0615-public/README.md

 It is "distributed" in the sense that many copies of a given repository can exist, but each copy can operate independently of any other copies.
+At the end of this tutorial, you will have 1 copy of your repository on your computer and 1 copy of your repository on Github.

 ## Instructions